UPDATED: 12:30 p.m. ET, Feb. 4, 2023

-Rosa Parks, befittingly called the “Mother of the Modern Day Civil Rights Movement,” sparked the Montgomery Bus Boycott with one special move 62 years ago: staying in her seat.
+Rosa Parks, who is befittingly called the “Mother of the Modern Day Civil Rights Movement” for sparking the Montgomery Bus Boycott, would have celebrated her 110th birthday on Saturday.

-Her move, simple in delivery but stellar in impact, represented a refusal to relinquish her seat to a White passenger when bus driver James F. Blake demanded that she do so in Montgomery, Alabama on December 1, 1955.
+Parks’ signature move, simple in delivery but stellar in impact, represented a refusal to relinquish her seat to a white passenger when bus driver James F. Blake demanded that she do so in Montgomery, Alabama, on Dec.
+1, 1955.
 Blacks were known as colored, and inferiority was the superior thought about African Americans at the time of Parks’ burgeoning resistance.
 She, like so many Black people, was tired of being resigned to second-class status because of racism.

 On that day, Parks’ resistance was right.
 Yet, the courageous woman, 42, was arrested and briefly locked up, handcuffed by the stigmatization of segregation.